applicaster/Zapp-Frameworks/plugins/zapp-push-plugin-firebase/README.md

 * Clone the project from github, cd to the Android folder, and open in Android Studio

+#### Sending Push Notifications using REST API
+Firebase has some limitations when Push messages are sent from Firebase Console.
+If the application is not running, the notification will be displayed by Firebase Service.
+It will have some limitations, since the event is not handled by our code.
+See https://firebase.google.com/docs/cloud-messaging/concept-options for more information.

+While the plugin has workarounds for this, it is recommended to use Firebase REST API to send data-type push messages.
+There is a set of available data fields:

+* title
+* body
+* tag
+* android_channel_id
+* image

 ### iOS

 * Clone the project from github, cd to the iOS folder